IndraGunawan/symfony-docs/controller.rst

 Using interfaces like in the previous example provides full static analysis and autocompletion benefits with no extra boilerplate code.

-.. versionadded:: 7.4

-    The ``ControllerHelper`` class was introduced in Symfony 7.4.

 Final Thoughts
 --------------